Lecodeurenretard/API/README.md

 + _Unsigned Int_ __`track`__: The number of the track.
 + _String_ __`commentaire`__: A comment I wrote, often empty.
 + _String_ __`path`__: The path of the file on the server starting in the `api` folder (just the basename of the music).

+### POST Request
+As I wrote, for now a POST request (with or without authorization) is equivalent to a GET request.
+You must send a body formatted in JSON or as a HTML form (multipart/form-data).

 ### Request with browser
 With the new style compatibility, you can now request in browser.
 Make sure to have the _redirect_ param disabled in order to not get redirected to the __[html](html.php)__ page.